-- People were kept safe as risks to people and within the environment were assessed regularly and mitigated.
-One staff member told us, "We've created a strong relationship between ourselves and the clients which helps us to make sure everyone is kept safe.
-We always make sure risk assessments are done and any concerns are dealt with." - Some people might display behaviours when anxious or in distress.
+- People were kept safe as risks to people and within the environment were assessed regularly and mitigated. - Some people might display behaviours when anxious or in distress.
 We saw in care records that people had positive behaviour support plans, which had been developed to provide staff with guidance of the least restrictive way in supporting people who displayed such behaviours.